 In conclusion, my experience in and passion for medicine, human biology, and foreign languages have enabled me to develop a range of practical skills that I look forward to sharing with you.
 I enjoy creatively utilizing techniques and materials that make learning interesting and dynamic.
 Most importantly, my ability to work well "one on one", motivate, and inspire are significant contributions that I am confident I can bring to the lives of many learners!

-Franklin Pierce University - MS, Physician Assistant
+Graduate Degree: Franklin Pierce University - Master of Science, Physician Assistant

 What is your teaching philosophy?